Nghiait123456/GolangAdvance/Proverbs/README.md

 ```

 If here you simply need a UUID, copy the code and don't use a library.
 However, if you don't understand the cases and
 exceptions about the code you copy, please use the library, don't copy the code.
-After all, they're all code, if it's
+After all, they're all code, if it'sBad
 stable and you know enough about it, use it, if not, use the library.
 Stability should be a top priority factor in this
 case. </br>